Service History

 Grape Shot was one of two identical schooners constructed, the other was

-Yankee Blade, both vessels launching within ten days of each other in September, 1855.
-Throughout the duration of her career, the vessel operated primarily in the lumber, wheat, and coal trades, transporting cargo throughout the upper Great Lakes.
+Yankee Blade, both vessels launching within ten days of each other in September of 1855.
+Throughout the duration of its career, the vessel operated primarily in the lumber, wheat, and coal trades, transporting cargo throughout the upper Great Lakes.
 Although the vessel operated in Lake Erie, it never traversed the Welland Canal to operate in Lake Ontario, as the beam of the vessel was slightly too large to fit through the locks.
-Her sister ship though,
+IT sister ship though,

 Yankee Blade, was in fact a canaller, and was able to traverse the locks.